Hip Hop CHRONICles: 1993 Soul Assassins Tour

 The scene was a 2,000 person mosh pit.
 The Whooliganz opened the set followed by Funkdoobiest.
 During The Whooliganz set, I was able to spot Danny Boy O’Conner in the crowd.
 I went up to him and asked him to sign my blue Dickies short-sleeve button up that I was rocking at the time.
 He graciously did so.
 I still own it.

 House of Pain Came to Drops Bombs on Rhode Island

 House of Pain then took the stage and chaos ensued.
 This was years before Everlast switched to the acoustic Whitey Ford persona.
-He was still a beer guzzling, aggressive emcee, just years after rocking with Ice T’s Rhyme Syndicate crew.
-It was also one of those times where my 14 year-old self questioned my own mortality in the mosh pit.
+He was still a beer-guzzling, aggressive emcee, just years after rocking with Ice-T’s Rhyme Syndicate crew.
+It was also one of those times where my 14-year-old self questioned my own mortality in the mosh pit.
 Not the only one – Beastie Boys at the Quonset Point Lollapalooza comes to mind.
 After surviving an intense 60 minutes pinned near the front of the crowd, House of Pain concluded their raucous set.

 The Soul Assassins Crew were Good Dudes

 I learned that celebrities are no different than anyone else.
-From Cypress Hill and House of Pain, to Eminem and Jay-Z, we all breath the same air.
+From Cypress Hill and House of Pain to Eminem and Jay-Z, we all breathe the same air.
 They have just worked tirelessly to master their craft.
 They are special but are not to be idolized, but respected for the work they put in.
 This is a mentality I still hold today.
 I realized that ”hey, maybe this weed shit isn’t that big of a deal, because I think I’m stoned right now…”

 The Ride Home